Safari Club International Foundation

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Wildlife management and conservation.
-SCIF makes grants for wildlife management, research, and capacity building.
+SCIF makes grants for wildlife management, research, and enforcement.
 Most funded projects focus on the habitats and wildlife species of special interest at SCIF, i.e., the world’s “big game” species.

 SCIF’s local chapters can apply for matching grants of up to US$2 thousand per project per year from the Foundation.
 Applications are reviewed twice a year.

 Geographical Distribution of Grant Activities in Developing Countries

 SCIF has programs for North America, Asia, and Africa.
 In the geographical framework of the Terra Viva Grants Directory, this corresponds to the following regions.

 Southeast Asia and Pacific Islands

 SCIF takes the view that responsible hunting plays an important role in the science of wildlife conservation, and in the generation of revenue to help pay for it.